 Having trained in Mexico, Spain and the US, I'm fluent in English and Spanish.
 I understand different international healthcare systems and have worked at various children's hospitals within the US.
 I hold triple-board certification in General Surgery, Surgical Critical Care and Pediatric Surgery, with additional training in Pediatric Trauma Surgery and ECMO.
 I also provide care through a multidisciplinary approach with the Pediatric Intensive Care Unit (PICU), the Neonatal Intensive Care Unit (NICU) and the Emergency Department for the sickest patients in the hospital who have undergone, or will require, surgical interventions to improve outcomes.

 I have been appointed director of surgical critical care as a foundation for creating an Accreditation Council for Graduate Medical Education (ACGME)-accredited fellowship.
 I’ve always been interested in the care of oncology patients and through a Neuroblastoma Center for Excellence, I provide care to these patients along with a world-renown surgical and oncology team.

 Patients with acute and chronic pancreatitis and congenital hyperinsulinism suffer early in their lives with a disease that lasts a long time.
-As a member of the Comprehensive Pancreas Center of Excellence surgical team, we provide interventions to cure their disease process.
+As a surgical leader of the Comprehensive Pancreas Center of Excellence team, I coordinate care of these patients along with my medical colleagues, so our patients have the best outcomes.
 TPIAT has revolutionized the care of pancreatitis in young and adolescent patients.

 My clinical research focuses on improving trauma outcomes and helping children victims of physical abuse, neuroblastoma and pancreas care research.
 Through a partnership with the Cincinnati Reds, I formed an action team to provide injury prevention education and give away helmets for children with limited resources.